Single Blog Title

 Hampsten was the third rider over the top, but it didn’t matter.
 He was looking good and had time on his closest rivals.
 Breukink caught up with Hampsten, but Hampsten used this to his advantage by following the Dutch rider on the descent.
 By this time it was only the two of them out in front and Hampsten knew he didn’t need to win the stage, only stick with Breukink and the Maglia Rosa would be his.

-Despite all the clothing Hampsten had, he still had bare legs.
+Despite all the clothing Hampsten had, his legs were still bare.
 He had ice forming on his shins.
 He concentrated on surviving, not crashing and sticking with Breukink.

-Breukink took 7 seconds from Hampsten to win the stage in Bormio.
+Breukink took seven seconds from Hampsten to win the stage in Bormio.

 Giro d’Italia Stage 14 results: